prog-1/structs/README.md

 ## Storing Structs in a File

-Structs and struct slices can be stored in a file while preserving a structure.
+Structs and struct slices can be stored in a [JSON](https://en.wikipedia.org/wiki/JSON) file while preserving a structure (using `encoding/json` package).

 ### Encoding